Portland Pest Control for Stored Product Pests

 A female lays her eggs on food items.
 Eggs then hatch within a few days, but the larval period may last four to five months.
 It takes 12-18 days for pupae to develop into adults.
 One generation is produced each year in cooler climates.

-Cigarette Beetles prefer to feed on dried tobacco, but will also eat:
+These pests prefer to feed on dried tobacco, but they will also eat:

 - Dried fruits